ezzllyzz/barbershopscheduler/README.md

 Siwei, Zoe

 # To run the scheduler
-Enter   "ghci",

-        ":load main"

-        "run"
+In Terminal, enter
+        ghci
+        :load main
+        run

 There are 2 barbers in the application, you can enter "tom" or "tony" then choose your preferred schedule.

-If you enter a time that is occupied, we will try to find the nearest available time.
+If you enter a time that is occupied, we will try to find the nearest available time to schedule.

 # Problems need to be fixed